xuri/excelize-doc/en/variables.md

     ErrUnsupportedHashAlgorithm = errors.New("unsupported hash algorithm")
     // ErrUnsupportedNumberFormat defined the error message on unsupported number format expression.
     ErrUnsupportedNumberFormat = errors.New("unsupported number format token")
+    // ErrUnsupportedPivotTableShowValuesAsType defined the error message on receiving an unsupported pivot table data field "show values as" type.
+    ErrUnsupportedPivotTableShowValuesAsType = errors.New("unsupported pivot table show value as type")
     // ErrWorkbookFileFormat defined the error message on receive an unsupported workbook file format.
     ErrWorkbookFileFormat = errors.New("unsupported workbook file format")
     // ErrWorkbookPassword defined the error message on receiving the incorrect workbook password.